metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_network_policy_v2_manifest.md

 Required:

-- `port` (String) Port is an L4 port number.
-For now the string will be strictly parsed as a single uint16.
-In the future, this field may support ranges in the form '1024-2048 Port can also be a port name, which must contain at least one [a-z], and may also contain [0-9] and '-' anywhere except adjacent to another '-' or in the beginning or the end.
+- `port` (String) Port can be an L4 port number, or a name in the form of 'http' or 'http-8080'.

 Optional:

+- `end_port` (Number) EndPort can only be an L4 port number.
 - `protocol` (String) Protocol is the L4 protocol.
 If omitted or empty, any protocol matches.
 Accepted values: 'TCP', 'UDP', 'SCTP', 'ANY'  Matching on ICMP is not supported.
 Named port specified for a container may narrow this down, but may not contradict this.